The traditional Unix filesystem hierarchy is a bit complicated.

 could run GoboLinux applications as an unpriviledged user.
 The

-installation resulted in the creation of the directories ~/Programs
+installation resulted in the creation of the directories ~/Programs,

 GoboLinux has slow development and few users.
 As a final note, its experimental nature means more possibilities for security problems.
 Those are issues also mentioned in Bedrock, another experimental distro.
 An HN user has said that in a default Gobo installation there’re multiple ways to get root privileges from an unprivileged user.